Almost Envy-Freeness for Groups: Improved Bounds via Discrepancy Theory: Preliminaries

 Note that unlike the first two notions, the third notion does not depend on how the agents are distributed across groups.
+EF$c$ has been studied in many fair division papers, PROP$c$ has also been considered in a number of papers \citep{BarmanKr19,AzizMoSa20,ChakrabortyScSu21}, whereas consensus $1/k$-division up to $c$ goods is proposed for the first time in this paper, to the best of our knowledge.

 For each $k,n_1,\dots,n_k$, let $\cef(n_1, \dots, n_k)$ (resp., $\cprop(n_1, \dots, n_k)$) denote the smallest value of $c$ such that an EF$c$ (resp., PROP$c$) allocation is guaranteed to exist for agents with additive utilities.
 Similarly, let $\ccdiv(n)$ denote the analogous value for consensus $1/k$-division up to $c$ goods when there are $n$ agents and $k$ bundles.
 We have the following relations between these values.

 \begin{proposition} For any $k,n',n_1,\dots,n_k\in\mathbb{N}$, we have \begin{enumerate}[(a)] \item $\cefemph(n_1, \dots, n_k) \leq \ccdivemph(n_1 + \cdots + n_k)$; \item $\cpropemph(n_1, \dots, n_k) \leq \cefemph(n_1, \dots, n_k)$; \item $\cefemph(n', \dots, n') \geq \ccdivemph(n')$, where there are $k$ copies of $n'$ on the left-hand side. \end{enumerate} \end{proposition}